orzklv/web/data/words.md

 Words that I read but didn't understand or created by myself.

+**open-sus**
+_adjective_
+web services on open source which has paid version ran by authors of the software.

+**stressful**
+_adjective_
+developers who use only statically compiled or high level programming languages in projects

 **stressless**
 _adjective_
-developers who use only dynamic programming language
+developers who use only dynamic or high level programming languages in project

 **uwussimo**
 _adjective_